outraft/outraft/README.md

 - **The Stack:** `Verilog` | `FPGA` | `Custom Assembly` | `Bare-Metal OS in C`

 `[░░░░░░░░░░░░] 0% - In talks but will commence.`

+### Discord Bot for The Cardboard Society - TCS

+I am currently developing the core infrastructure and automation bot for the TCS community server.

+**The Architecture**
+- **Event-Driven Backend:** Utilizing asynchronous API handling via `discord.py` to manage concurrent user requests without blocking the main thread.
+- **Dynamic State Management:** Analyzing user behavior to dynamically add, delete, and update custom interactable embeds in real-time.
+- **The Stack:** `Python 3` | `discord.py` | `Asyncio`

+`[█░░░░░░░░░░░] 10% - Started with the simple folder structure.`

+---

 <details>
   <summary><h3>My GitHub Stats</h3></summary>